lrspeiser/Geometry-Gated-Gravity/maxdepth_gaia/README.md

 - Overlay reference: A dashed MWPotential2014-like GR curve (from `mw_multi` defaults) appears on the main figure.
 - Evaluator (optional): `maxdepth_gaia/outputs/eval_metrics.py` prints per-range MAE/RMSE and χ²/bin using current outputs.
+- Budget audit: `budget_audit.png` and `budget_audit.csv` show the used fraction of the tail budget vs radius (should not exceed 1 by construction).

 # Next steps (prioritized)